By Margi McDonald

 The other good news is that you don’t need to wait for an app to become available before you can start using acupressure.

 And what about exercise?
-Very few of us struggling with nasty period pain would imagine that dashing out for a run or a High intensity interval training (HIIT) session might help, and the Australian study found that low intensity exercise, consisting of yoga and stretching, showed the largest and most consistent positive benefit.
+Very few of us struggling with nasty period pain would imagine that dashing out for a run or a High-intensity interval training (HIIT) session might help, and the Australian study found that low-intensity exercise, consisting of yoga and stretching, showed the largest and most consistent positive benefit.

 And heat?
-Well, the Australian researchers found that adhesive heat patches on the lower abdomen were the most convenient to use.
+Well, Australian researchers found that adhesive heat patches on the lower abdomen were the most convenient to use.

 Cautions and Care: It’s important to understand that the simple remedies discussed here, do not replace the need for, and potential relief that medications can offer many women.
-These simple remedies – regular low intensity exercise, heat and acupressure – are things women can try with some degree of predictable benefit, and which they can use as well as medication prescribed by their Dr or suggested by their pharmacist.
+These simple remedies – regular low-intensity exercise, heat and acupressure – are things women can try with some degree of predictable benefit, and which they can use as well as medication prescribed by their Dr or suggested by their pharmacist.

-It’s also very important that women have an empathetic family doctor who doesn’t diminish or dismiss them when they are describing period pain which is so bad, it’s affecting their quality of life, and their capacity to function.
-There are some gynaecological conditions which cause unmanageable period pain (among other distressing symptoms) and a referral to a Gynaecologist sooner rather than later, should be the absolute priority.
+It’s also very important that women have an empathetic family doctor who doesn’t diminish or dismiss them when they are describing period pain which is so bad, that it’s affecting their quality of life, and their capacity to function.
+There are some gynaecological conditions that cause unmanageable period pain (among other distressing symptoms) and a referral to a Gynaecologist sooner rather than later, should be the absolute priority.

 Armour, M., Smith, C. A., Steel, K. A., & Macmillan, F. (2019).
 The effectiveness of self-care and lifestyle interventions in primary dysmenorrhea: A systematic review and meta-analysis.
 BMC Complementary and Alternative Medicine, 19(1). https://www.doi.org/10.1186/s12906-019-2433-8